 Applicants who are uncertain whether their academic preparation is suitable to meet eligibility requirements for enrollment into the Rehabilitation Science program, should contact the Associate Director in Rehabilitation Science for discussion regarding their background.

 Two (2) letters of recommendation are required from professors under whom the applicant has studied.
-Referees submit these via the online application.